Catherine Tait: President and CEO, CBC/Radio-Canada

-Strategic directions

 Catherine Tait presented her vision for the public broadcaster in May 2019, with the unveiling of the Corporation’s new strategic plan, Your Stories, Taken to Heart.
 The plan covers five priorities: global reach, digital, kids content, regions and diversity.

 In a speech to the Montreal Chamber of Commerce, Tait described how taking Canada to the world was the “spearhead” of CBC/Radio-Canada’s strategic plan, in order to counter the competitive threat of the digital giants.
 Since being appointed Chair of the Global Task Force for Public Media in September 2019, Tait has signed collaboration agreements (co-development and content sharing) between CBC/Radio-Canada and other public broadcasters around the world, such as the ABC, the BBC, France Télévisions, ZDF and RTBF.
+In 2023, with ZDF, RTBF and SRG SSR as international partners, CBC/Radio-Canada launched the Public Spaces Incubator (PSI), a digital incubator to develop online tools to facilitate respectful online discourse.
+ARD and ABC joined PSI in 2024.

 As part of the public broadcaster’s ongoing digital transformation, in September 2018, Tait announced a new streaming service, CBC Gem, at Content Canada, an industry event in collaboration with the Toronto International Film Festival.
 The service launched in December 2018.
 Under her leadership, two new audio apps were developed – CBC Listen and Radio-Canada OHdio – providing a one-stop destination for all the public broadcaster’s audio content (music, podcasts and radio shows).
 Both apps were launched in fall 2019.

 At the international Kidscreen Summit in February 2019, Tait committed to expanding the public broadcaster’s kids content offering, especially on CBC Gem.
 During her tenure, the Corporation also launched two news services for kids 13 and under: CBC Kids News in 2018 and MAJ (Mon actualité du jour) in 2019.

-At the Banff World Media Festival in June 2019, Tait announced that she would ask the production companies with whom she does business to ensure that at least one key creative position – producer, director, writer, showrunner and lead performer – is held by members of visible minorities, Indigenous Peoples, persons with disabilities and members of the LGBT community.

 In an interview with CBC/Radio-Canada reporters in Saskatchewan, Tait said she wanted to move more production to regional centres, particularly for radio and digital.
 This strategic priority has resulted in CBC stepping up its pop-up bureau approach at locations such as Stanley Mission, Saskatchewan; Winkler and Morden, Manitoba; northeast Calgary; and the Tsuut’ina First Nation in Alberta.
 CBC has also increased production outside Toronto, with the national radio show Cost of Living and the podcast West of Centre both being produced out of Calgary.
 The public broadcaster’s French-language network, Radio-Canada, has added new videojournalists in Yellowknife and Iqaluit to cover the North, as well as a more mobile workforce at its Abitibi-Témiscamingue station.